-The dialog opens when you click and choose Generic JS on the context menu, or select an entry and click .
+The dialog opens when you click and choose Generic JS from the context menu, or select an entry and click .

 WebStorm comes with a set of predefined injection configurations which is quite sufficient to ensure high productivity and comfortable environment.
 Therefore it is strongly recommended that you use the predefined injection configurations and avoid creating new ones.